The seasons, Book 1 Available on AMAZON for .99 cents during the 1st week of October.

-I smiled, more as a reflex than from friendship.
-I know him, I thought, if it was only the smile which told me so.
-He grabbed my bag and placed it in the rear seat and then opened the passenger door.
+I smiled, more from reflex than friendship.
+I knew him, yet I didn’t.
+He grabbed my bag and placed it in the rear seat, and then opened the passenger door.
 I only knew to sit, but nothing else.

 “Boy, they’ll be happy to see you.”
-He said after the doors shut.
-We drove away through what I knew to be familiar streets, but with the rememberance of a postcard.
+He smiled, and we drove away through what I knew to be familiar streets, but again, I could not remember.